In this chapter:

 The ‘Immunisation standards for vaccinators’ and the ‘Guidelines for organisations storing vaccines and/or offering immunisation services’ (see section A3.4) apply to all vaccinators, including those delivering National Immunisation Schedule vaccines, vaccines on an authorised programme or privately purchased vaccines including travel vaccines.

-The Schedule aims to protect children and adults against 15 serious vaccine-preventable diseases and offers publicly funded immunisation to individuals at risk of hepatitis A, inﬂuenza, varicella, TB, meningococcal and/or pneumococcal disease.
+The Schedule aims to protect children and adults against 16 serious vaccine-preventable diseases and offers publicly funded immunisation to individuals at risk of COVID-19, hepatitis A, inﬂuenza, varicella, TB, meningococcal and/or pneumococcal disease.

 A3.2.
 Health and Disability Commissioner (Code of Health and Disability Services Consumers’ Rights) Regulations 1996